Free ebook offering step-by-step guidance and tools to set up your performance management system.

 How to make supervisor comments and recommendations?

-As a supervisor, it is your job to offer supervisor comments and recommendations to your direct reports.
-While this may seem like a mundane task at first, effective supervisor comments and recommendations can prove to be the most valuable out of all your performance review comments.
+As a supervisor, it is your job to offer comments and recommendations to your direct reports.
+While this may seem like a mundane task at first, effective supervisor comments and recommendations can prove to be the most valuable out of all your review comments.

 1. What is the point of your supervisor comments and recommendations?

-2. Do your homework first!;
+2. Do your homework first!

 To make sure your comments and recommendations as a supervisor are hitting the mark, you need to do your research and do it well!
 Some of the best ways to gather that information include: